 The Walk is the Hollywoodized version of “Man on Wire”.

 While the movie benefits from its fact-based source material, it would inevitably be marred by the Hollywoodized version of events.
-It’s understandable that the plot development would be sped up, but the narrative doesn’t offer any insight on why high-wire is an art, making Philippe a crazy yet harmless narcissist.
+It’s understandable that the plot development would be sped up, but the narrative doesn’t offer any insight into why high-wire is an art, making Philippe a crazy yet harmless narcissist.
 Like him, the movie too loves to honk its own horn in every scene.

 While JGL is good enough, the movie leaves you to wonder why they didn’t just cast a French actor.
-If it weren’t for the well executed plot, his quasi transformation would have been distracting.
+If it weren’t for the well-executed plot, his quasi transformation would have been distracting.

-Nonetheless, The Walk excels in what its meant to do.
+Nonetheless, The Walk excels in what it’s meant to do.
 The movie reaches its full potential in the third act when Philippe finally walks the walk.
 Even if you know that he’ll make it, the whole sequence is still intense and wonderful to watch, a feat for a movie that doesn’t need to rely on explosive action.

-If you want to watch a historical moment in a neatly packaged well funded movie that looks spectacular on the small and big screen, The Walk is one of your best bets for easy viewing.
-Otherwise, the Man on Wire would suffice for those who want an in depth documentary.
+If you want to watch a historical moment in a neatly packaged well-funded movie that looks spectacular on the small and big screen, The Walk is one of your best bets for easy viewing.
+Otherwise, the Man on Wire would suffice for those who want an in-depth documentary.

 The Walk manages to balance fact-based drama with entertainment thanks to endearing performances, deft film direction, and spectacular cinematography.